 The spread of slavery to new states would give these territories more people to count and therefore more representatives, something that would give the pro-slavery caucus in Congress even more control over the federal government and could be used to protect the institution.

 So, from everthing covered so far, it’s clear the North and the South didn’t see eye to eye on the whole slavery thing.
-But why did this lead to war?
+But why did this lead to the Civil war?

 You would think the White aristocrats of 19th century America could sort out their differences over martinis and oysters, eliminating the need for guns, armies, and lots of dead people.
 But it’s actually a bit more complicated than that.

 The Expansion of Slavery

 While the American Civil War was caused by a fight over slavery, the main issue regarding it leading up to the Civil War was not actually about abolition.
 Instead, it was about whether or not the institution should be expanded into new states.

 And in lieu of moral arguments about the horrors of slavery, most of the debates about it were really questions regarding the power and nature of the federal government.

 This is due to the fact that, during this period, the United States was encountering issues not thought of by those who wrote the Constitution, leaving the people of the day to interpret it as best they could to their present situation.
 And since its establishment as the guiding document of the United States, one major debate about Constitutional interpretation was about the balance of power between states and the federal government.